 Strategic Outcomes

 Its business strategy is to provide excellent consulting services as well as gives the suggestions to the customers by employing highly skilled consultants.
 CIC, as a consulting organization, depends on the quality and mastery of its workers to give the administration's required by the customers.
 When it granted an agreement, the client anticipates that CIC will rapidly give the specialists and start to take a shot at the venture.
-CIC, as other counseling organizations, can't stand to convey a significant number of workers that are not doled out to contracts.
+CIC, as other counselling organizations, can't stand to convey a significant number of workers that are not doled out to contracts.
 Like this, they must decide the probability of winning another agreement and guarantee the suitably talented experts are prepared to go to work when required.
 CIC depends on its HR Department to discover and employ the faculty that the line chief’s requirement for future contracts.
-It is particularly a "without a moment to spare" enlisting circumstance (Chesapeake IT Consultants).
+It is particularly a "without a moment to spare" enlisting circumstance (Chesapeake IT Consultants, YEAR).

 Business decision making is significant activity in an organization.
 It involves many processes which are influenced by information technology.
 Technology provides businesses with decision support systems and artificial intelligence a combination of which is critical for effective decision-making process.
 Online analytical process (OLAP) enables managers to develop decision making tasks requiring effort and analysis.
 OLAP and other technologies have made it simple for decision making in a business.
 Technologies have provided data processing capabilities, speed, group decision making through groupware and telecommunications.
-Decisions may be classified as structured and semi-structured and may involve all the levels of management i.e. Executive management, middle level management and operational level management.
+Decisions may be classified as structured and semi-structured and may involve all the levels of management; i.e., Executive management, middle level management and operational level management.
 The table below illustrates the level of management and the possible decision supported by hiring systems.

 New hiring systems can be used by CIC to increase competitive advantage.
 CIC through new systems should be able to hire highly trained and skilled employees for job positions, train them and place them to work.
 This should be less expensive and less time consuming as compared to other firms with no new systems.
 Information technology should enable tapping and maintaining a pool of qualified personnel.
 With advanced and efficient new hiring systems, CIC gains competitive advantage due to low cost of hiring, tapping qualified personnel, training them and maintaining them within the organization as opposed to other firms in the same industry.